Best Big Game promos: Top sportsbook offers for Seahawks vs. Patriots on Feb. 8

 The Seahawks went 14-3 during the regular season to win the NFC West while the Patriots were also 14-3 and won the AFC East.
 The last time these two teams met was Sept.
 15 of last season, with Seattle earning a 23-20 win over New England in overtime but both franchises have made some pretty big changes since then.
 Sam Darnold is now the starting quarterback for the Seahawks and the Patriots went through a coaching change, with Mike Vrabel taking the team to new heights in his first season.

 Seattle vs. New England is scheduled for a 6:30 p.m.
 ET kickoff on Sunday, Feb.
 8 at Levi's Stadium, home of the San Francisco 49ers.
-The latest NFL odds list the Seahawks as 4.5-point favorites while the over/under is 46 points.
-There are also dozens of NFL player props already available, with Seahawks running back Kenneth Walker III anytime touchdown scorer listed at -190 and Maye's over/under for total passing yards at 225.5.
+The latest NFL odds list the Seahawks as 4.5-point favorites, while the over/under is 45.5 points.
+There are also numerous NFL player props already available, with Seahawks running back Kenneth Walker III anytime touchdown scorer listed at -185 and Maye's over/under for total passing yards at 220.5.

 Most popular Big Game bets